With Michael Keaton back as Batman, now is the time for a Batman '89 comic book from DC

 While getting the rights to use Keaton's (and others') likenesses for a project like this may have held it back before, given Keaton's confirmed role in The Flash, it's conceivably a lot easier now than in the intervening decades since Keaton ditched the Batman role.

 If that wasn't enough, consider this - DC already has a top creator who wants to do it.
-Back in 2015, Wonder Twins artist Joe Quinones pitched a Batman '89 book to DC with writer Kate Leth.
+Back in 2015, Dial H for Hero artist Joe Quinones pitched a Batman '89 book to DC with writer Kate Leth.

 "[O]ur story would have picked up the threads left by Tim Burton’s Batman Returns," Quinones said.
 "We would have seen the return of Selina Kyle/Catwoman as well as introductions to 'Burton-verse' versions of Robin, Barbara Gordon/Batgirl, Harley Quinn and Poison Ivy.
 It also would have showcased the turn of Billy Dee Williams' Harvey Dent into Two-Face."